 Who we are

-GADN is a diverse, effective and inclusive membership network made up of leading UK-based non-governmental organisations’ (NGO) staff, practitioners, consultants and academics working on gender, development and women’s rights issues.
+GADN is a diverse, effective and inclusive membership network made up of leading non-governmental organisations’ (NGO) staff, practitioners, consultants and academics working on gender, development and women’s rights issues, mainly based in the UK.
 GADN enables members to share information and expertise, effectively lobby government and international bodies on gender and development issues and provide expert advice and comment on policies and projects.
 Our members work in partnership with development and advocacy organisations throughout the world.

 Vision, Mission and Aims

 Our vision is of a world where social justice and gender equality prevail and where all women and girls are able to realise their rights free from discrimination.

 Our role is to promote gender equality and the rights of women and girls by building alliances and using our influence strategically within the UK and internationally.
 To do this we:

 · Support our members in their programming, advocacy and gender mainstreaming work